 Your grades are weighted per the assignment category.
 A weighted score is the average of a set of grades, where each set carries a different amount of importance.
-For example, as you can see by the chart below, the six core activities make up 30% of your grade versus the two discussion board posts which are worth 5%.
-This means that completing one of your core assignments is worth the same as all of the discussion board posts.
+For example, as you can see by the chart below, the seven core activities make up 30% of your grade versus the discussion boards which are worth 15%.
+This means that completing one of your core assignments is worth the same as 5 discussion board posts.

 Assignment Category %

 Core Assignments 30

 Weekly Activities 20

 Weekly Reading Quizzes (CONNECT) 15

-Discussion Boards 5
+Discussion Boards 15

-Class Attendance/Participation 10

 Final Project 20

 Total 100